The support of singular stochastic PDEs: Notations and assumptions

-\begin{remark} One can replace Assumption~\ref{ass:CVz} by the weaker Assumptions~\ref{ass:CJHopfIdeal} and~\ref{ass:CHBPHZcharacters} introduced in Section~\ref{sec:CJ} below.
+Note that we do not have this problem for trees with more than two leaves, even if they are logarithmically divergent.
+This is because we assume that $\phi$ is compactly supported in all differences between its arguments, which in some sense means that we ``gain'' a degree $\frac{|\fs|}{2}$ for every leaf, as far as the power counting argument is concerned (equation \eqref{eq:psi_estimate} makes this more clear). \end{remark} \begin{remark} One can replace Assumption~\ref{ass:CVz} by the weaker Assumptions~\ref{ass:CJHopfIdeal} and~\ref{ass:CHBPHZcharacters} introduced in Section~\ref{sec:CJ} below.
 We will show in Section~\ref{sec:constraints} that the former really implies the latter two.
-In some interesting examples, including SDEs, $\Phi^p_2$, Young-Mills and the parabolic Anderson in two spatial dimensions, Assumptions~\ref{ass:CJHopfIdeal} and~\ref{ass:CHBPHZcharacters} can be shown `by hand' relatively easily, even though all of these examples violate Assumption~\ref{ass:CVz} above.
+In some interesting examples, including SDEs, $\Phi^p_2$, Yang--Mills and the parabolic Anderson in two spatial dimensions, Assumptions~\ref{ass:CJHopfIdeal} and~\ref{ass:CHBPHZcharacters} can be shown ``by hand'' relatively easily, even though all of these examples violate Assumption~\ref{ass:CVz} above.
 However, for many more convoluted examples, including $\Phi^4_{4-\eps}$, generalised KPZ or the parabolic Anderson model in three dimensions, it seems difficult to show these assumptions by hand.
 We actually expect Assumptions~\ref{ass:CJHopfIdeal} and \ref{ass:CHBPHZcharacters} always to hold, so that one should be able to drop Assumption~\ref{ass:CVz} with a little more technical effort. \end{remark}